tytydraco/yessleep/out/In_this_park_there_is_a_nonzero_chance_you_might_walk_out_of_this_world.md

 I was paired with this older twenty-something-year-old girl I’m going to call Sara.
 She was way more excited about being here on a morning summer day collecting cigarette buds and chewed up gums than I was.
 She was the kind of person that could keep up a whole conversation on her own.
 In the couple of hours I knew her, I learned a whole lot about her grandparent’s lovely home here in the countryside and her passion for riding on horseback.
 She loved her first year in college but she often felt homesick and hoped to catch up with her high school buddies over the summer.

 What I gathered from all of that is that she was a shallow rich girl who liked to talk to herself.
-To be fair, I was the kind of seventeen years old who took himself way too seriously.
+To be fair, I was the kind of seventeen-year-old who took himself way too seriously.
 Which is a gracious way to say I was a jerk.
 Thinking back, I’m sure Sara was nice enough, if not a bit too extroverted.

 At some point I started to tune her out, which came back to bite me in the ass when I realized she was asking *me* a question now.